Generic name: acetylcysteine (inhalation) [ a-SEET-il-SIS-teen ]

 What other drugs will affect acetylcysteine inhalation?

-Other drugs may interact with acetylcysteine inhalation, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect acetylcysteine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.